ray94109959/18451020-18445608-18439632-line-chatbot/spec.md

+# spec.md
 # 18451020-18445608-18439632-line-chatbot
-#Milestone 1 - Chatbot Design and Setup
+# Milestone 1 - Chatbot Design and Setup

 1. The bot should be able to differentiate at least X different types of queries and give X different types of responses, where X is the number of students in your group.
 2. The bot should use a redis server to store some persistent information.
 3. The bot should use consume another service other than redis.